 We absolutely encourage a foods-first approach and the great outdoors.
 But if you’re needing a vitamin D boost, like most of the world, look no further than this best vitamin D supplement round-up.

-As a registered dietitian, I personally evaluated the products on this list (as well as others our team researched).
+As a registered dietitian (RD), I personally evaluated the products on this list (as well as others our team researched).
 We had members of the GGR team, including personal trainers and certified nutrition coaches, personally test each of these products.
-Together, we rated each supplement on factors such as:
+Together, we rated each supplement on the formulation, dosage, price, and side effects.

-Through applying our in-depth supplement testing methodology, we arrived at the best vitamin D supplements on the market.
+Through applying our in-depth supplement testing methodology, we arrived at the best vitamin D supplements on the market by looking at these factors:

 Medical disclaimer: This article is intended for educational and informational purposes only.
 It is not intended as a substitute for medical advice.
 For health advice, contact a licensed healthcare provider.